 After weekly prayer for several months, our founders were led to establish a new church, temporarily called “New Church of Sewickley.”
 From the beginning, they were united in their belief that the primary role of the church was to share the saving Gospel with the world.
 Ten days later, 120 people gathered in the upper room at the Sewickley Country Inn for their first service on July 23, 1995.

-The energy and dedication of those few were amazing to behold.
-In ten days, eager volunteers rose up to provide preaching, lay readers, music, service sheets, children’s Sunday School, a youth program, adult education, ushers, greeters, hostesses, chancel set up, and all of the other task s needed to change a motel ballroom into a church in two hours, then change it back again.
+The energy and dedication of the congregation were amazing to behold.
+In ten days, eager volunteers rose up to provide preaching, lay readers, music, and service sheets, conduct children’s Sunday School, a youth program, and adult education, became ushers, greeters, and hostesses, and all of the other tasks needed to change a motel ballroom into a church in two hours, then change it back again.

 In September 1995, with the church barely six weeks old, a sales agreement was signed to purchase the 46-acre Grove Farm from the Verland Foundation.
 Later that month, a service was held in a tent overlooking the lake to give thanks to God for our blessings.
 At that service, the congregation voted to issue a call to John Guest to become our Rector.